berayboztepe/Categorical_Classification/README.md

 ```python
 -conda activate tf-gpu
 ```
 Setting the parameters.
-Class number will be changed due to number of classes in printClasses function.
+Class number will be changed due to the number of classes in the printClasses function.
 ```
 CLASS_MODE = 'categorical'
 LOSS_TYPE ='categorical_crossentropy'